 The Town should encourage the development of additional workforce and affordable housing that meets the strong demand for safe and affordable housing that is right-sized both for younger individuals and families, as well as older residents with limited means.
 The latest generation of workforce, affordable and mixed income housing is based on good planning, minimal impact and recreating the neighborhood design of New England villages.
 Construction of new housing options, including rental housing, consistent with these good development practices should be a priority to make it possible for young people, as well as elderly residents, to live in Cornwall.
-The 2012 Habitat for Humanity project, which includes four new housing units on Delong Road, is a good example of implementing these goals and should continue to be encouraged for the future.
+The 2012 Habitat for Humanity project, which includes four new housing units on Delong example of these goals and be encouraged for